Sylvia Masebo: Political career

-However, there was a by-election in November 2011 just 3 months after the general election, necessitated by Japhen Mwakalombe's resignation from the MMD.
+However, there was a by-election in November 2011, just 2 months after the general election, necessitated by Japhen Mwakalombe's resignation from the MMD.
 Sylvia Masebo stood again for the Patriotic Front in Chongwe Constituency, which she won.

-During Michael Sata's tenure, she served as Ministry of Tourism and Arts until March 20, 2014.
+During Michael Sata's tenure, she was appointed as the Minister of Tourism and Arts in July 2012 and served until 20 March 2014, when she was dismissed.

 In July 2015, the Anti-Corruption Commission arrested Ms. Masebo and charged her with two counts of abuse of authority of office when she served as minister of Tourism and Arts.
 It was alleged that Ms. Masebo cancelled the procurement of a tender process of the Zambia Wildlife Authority (ZAWA) hunting concession.
 She was acquitted of the charges.

-Ahead of the 2016 general election, Sylvia Masebo decided to stand for Chongwe again, this time as the United Party for National Development candidate.
+Ahead of the 2016 general election, Sylvia Masebo decided to stand for Chongwe again, this time as the United Party for National Development (UPND) candidate.
 After losing her seat to Japhen Mwakalombe (who now stood for her previous party, the Patriotic Front), she decided to appeal the results, which was unsuccessful.

-In the 2021 general election, she stood again as the United Party for National Development candidate for Chongwe, which she won.
+In the 2021 general election, she stood again as the UPND candidate for Chongwe, which she won.
 It was the fourth time that she was elected as the Chongwe Member of Parliament.
 She was then chosen as Zambia's Health minister for the second time by the newly-voted President Hakainde Hichilema after being appointed firstly in October 2005.
+On 21 July 2024, the President decided to transfer Sylvia Masebo from her position as Minister of Health to being the Minister of Lands and Natural Resources, thereby exchanging roles with Elijah Muchima.